openstack/monasca-api/docs/mon-api-overview.md

 ## 1. Overview

-This document describes the Monitoring API, which allows you to monitor resources.
+This document provides an overview of the Monitoring API.

 ## 2. Architecture View

-Monitoring as a Service provides APIs for managing metric consumption endpoints, metric subscriptions, alarms, contact methods, and publishing user defined metrics.
+Monitoring as a Service provides APIs for the following:

+* Posting and querying metrics.
+* Querying statistics about metrics.
+* Creating notification methods.
+* Creating and updating alarms.
+* Querying the state of alarms and the alrm state history.

 ### 2.1 Overview